 - Temple Beth Am Social Justice Speaker Series programs

 - A 4-day social action trip to Comalapa, Guatemala

 Reflection is a crucial aspect of the SJTF experience.

-Participants are required to actively contribute to the Social Justice Teen Fellowship blog, which serves as a physical reminder of the program for its participants and ensures continued reflection of the group’s social justice explorations.
+As part of SJTF’s yearlong initiative, teens actively participate and contribute to a blog.
+The Social Justice Teen Fellowship blog provides participants with a physical reminder of the program and ensures continued reflection of their social justice explorations.